belablotski/tetris/README.md

 1. Check you Python version - type `python` in terminal.
 Excected to be "3.11" or something above 3.9.
 2. Run `sudo apt-get install python3.11-tk` for your Python version ("3.11" here).

 Most likely it will be enough.
-If no, use the MacOS procedure for troubleshooting (check Tcl version, upgrade if necessary).
+If no, use the MacOS procedure for troubleshooting (check Tcl version, upgrade if necessary, check `tkinter` using the Python code fragment above, re-install if necessary).